tridactyl/tridactyl/doc/troubleshooting.md

 If you're encountering problems on windows, you might want to try some of the workarounds mentioned here: [#797](https://github.com/cmcaine/tridactyl/issues/797).

+If you're on Unix, running `printf '%c\0\0\0{"cmd": "run", "command": "echo $PATH"}' 39 | ~/.local/share/tridactyl/native_main.py` in a terminal after you have install the native messenger will tell you if there are any missing modules.

 # Getting logging information

 Tridactyl can selectively display logs for certain components.
 These components are the following: